wacncontent/CustomizeTool/output/articles/cloud-services/cloud-services-troubleshoot-common-issues-which-cause-roles-recycle.md

 <properties
-   pageTitle="Common causes of Cloud Service roles recycling | Microsoft Azure" description="A cloud service role that sudden recycles can cause significant downtime.
+   pageTitle="Common causes of Cloud Service roles recycling | Windows Azure" description="A cloud service role that sudden recycles can cause significant downtime.
 Here are some common issues that cause roles to be recycled, which may help imporve downtime." services="cloud-services" documentationCenter=""